-This self doubt comes from a disconnection to our own values, sense of self worth and having an external locus of control (using others beliefs as a reflection of how we should be)
+This self-doubt comes from a disconnection to our own values, sense of self-worth and having an external locus of control.

 This isn’t all that uncommon however it is a very uncomfortable place to be as you are always under threat of how others believe you should do things.
 You create a powerlessness within yourself by disconnecting from what feels right for you.